AkaCoder404/Obsidian-Quartz-PKM-Notes/content/02 - Project/02 - Software Development/AWS Cloud Practitioner Essentials.md

 - **Amazon Elastic Block Store** - Storage devices that can be attached to EC2 instances that are separated from Instance Stores Volumes and not attached to the host EC2 instance is on, it can **persist** and comes in all different types sizes and other configurations. **Reduce cost by deleting snapshots and type of volume**, automatically replicated in AZ.
 Does **not** automatically scale.
 - **Amazon Elastic File System (EFS)** - A **managed** file systems, multiple instances can access the data in EFS at the same time (multi instance read and write, **redundantly stored across activity zones** and **automatically scales**
 - **Amazon FSx** - Amazon FSx provides fully **managed** (shared) third-party file systems with the native compatibility and feature sets for workloads such as high-performance computing (HPC), machine learning, media data processing, and financial modeling.
 Amazon FSx is designed to offer high levels of throughput, IOPS, and consistent low latencies.
 Currently, Amazon FSx supports several file system options, Lustre, WFS, ONTAP, and ZFS.
-- **Amazon Simple Storage Service (Amazon S3)** store and retrieve an **unlimited** amount of data.
-There fore **automatically scales** in size.
-Data is stored as objects in buckets (i.e file is object, bucket is file directory).
-Each object has a **maximum object size** of 5TB.
+- **Amazon Simple Storage Service (Amazon S3)** - S3 is an object based storage.
+Data is stored as objects in buckets (i.e file is object, bucket is file directory), where the object contains not only the data (value), but a key, version ID, and metadata.
+	- You can store and retrieve an **unlimited** amount of data.
+But each object has a **maximum object size** of 5TB.
+	- **Automatically scales** in size.
 You can create multiple buckets, give permissions to each objects.
 S3 is the most cost effective option to store static images, because you only pay for what you use. **It's also good for hosting static websites**.
 It also automatically scales in **throughput**.
+	- S3 is a universal namespace so bucket names must be unique.
 	- **Other Concepts**
 		- **Lifecycle Policies** - Set rules to transition objects to different storage classes, automatically move data between tiers
 		- **Bucket Versioning** - Bucket versioning gives you the ability to maintain multiple versions of an object in an S3 bucket.